elmarquez/spatialhash.js/README.md

 execute functions on workers.
 As a result, you will need to transform positional information back into THREE objects when pulling data from the index.

+Add spatialhash as a dependency to your project:

+    npm install -S @elmarquez/spatialhash

 Dependencies
 ------------